Who is Arvid Berndtsson?

 How I started programming

-I built my first websites when I was 8 years old using Apple's iWeb (if you remember that app).
+I built my first website when I was 8 years old using Apple's iWeb (if you remember that app).
 Later on, I spent a lot of my teenage years creating Garry's Mod addons in Lua.
-At one point I even got paid €50 for an addon—back then it felt like serious money.
+At one point, I even got paid €50 for an addon—back then, it felt like serious money.
 During gymnasium (upper secondary school), I freelanced by building WordPress websites and themes.
-I also ran a small UF-company called Strato UF, where we built websites for local businesses.
+I also ran a small UF company called Strato UF, where we built websites for local businesses.

 Professional experience